The Ultimate Wedding Planning Timeline

 By this point, all the alterations and customizations should be done, which means it’s time to go have your final bridal gown fitting.
 Much like when you first tried the dress on, it is truly a magical feeling when you see the final version of your wedding dress.

 Go through RSVPs

 The wedding is coming up fast so you’ll need your final headcount.
-Go through RSVPs that have been returned and compare it against your guest list.
-Start contacting those who you haven’t heard from yet to get a final answer.
+Go through RSVPs that have been returned, and compare them against your guest list.
+Start contacting people you haven’t heard from yet to get a final answer.

 Create a wedding program for the ceremony.